hdavid/VCVRack-Holon.ist/README.md

 ### Demos
 We've put together some VCV demo patches that use the Holon.ist Receiver.
 They use the default mappings in the Holon.ist app.

-Our demos are packaged with the plugins, they are located in: `c:\Users\<you>\Documents\Rack\Plugins\HolonicSystems-Free\demos` on Windows and `/Users/<you>/Documents/Rack/plugins/HolonicSystems-Free/demos` on MacOS.
+Our demos are packaged with the plugins, they are located in: `c:\Users\<you>\Documents\Rack\Plugins\HolonicSystems-Free\demos` (Windows) `/Users/<you>/Documents/Rack/plugins/HolonicSystems-Free/demos` (MacOS)

+The demo patches require the following VCV Rack plugins to be installed:

+Amalgamated Harmonics
+Audible Instruments
+Befaco
+Holonic Systems - Free
+JW Modules
+ML Modules
+Valley
+Vult Modules - Free

+### Installing
 Please check the following installation steps below to avoid the common pitfalls, such as firewalls, and to ensure full functionality of the autodetection feature.

-### Installing
 - Install the latest version of Holon.ist on your iPhone or iPad from: http://holonic.systems or https://testflight.apple.com/join/mBx4PTxL
 - Install the latest version of VCV rack: https://vcvrack.com/
 - Install the Holon.ist Receiver plugin from the VCV Rack plugin manager: https://vcvrack.com/plugins.html#holonic
-- follow the instruction below  to establish communication between Holon.ist and Receiver.
+- Follow the instruction below  to establish communication between Holon.ist and Receiver.

 ### OSC Communication
 mDNS/bonjour is used for autodiscovery.